eccenca/DataspaceConnector/CONNECTING_TO_A_BROKER.md

 # Connecting to a broker

-There are three steps for connecting to an IDS Broker: (1) request and register your trusted key, (2) Setting up a trusted key in an IDS Connector, and (3)         Requesting connection access to an IDS Broker.
+There are three steps for connecting to an IDS Broker: (1) request and register your trusted key, (2) Setting up a trusted key (certificate) in an IDS Connector, and (3)         Requesting connection access to an IDS Broker.
 In the following we elucidade each one of those steps.

-## Requesting a trusted key
+## Requesting a trusted key (certificate)

 The communication between the different IDS components is performed using a secure communication channel.
 To be able to either connect or trasfer data between an IDS component one may request a trusted key to the IDS Consortium.